 I realize that ‘All Monsters Attack’ has a terrible reputation as a Godzilla movie, and to be fair that reputation isn’t unwarranted.
 It’s a mess.
 Despite that though, I still find that it’s a beautiful, funny mess with heart and super easy to enjoy.

-And I know the re-using of footage from other movies was purely a business decision, but in the days before VHS, any chance to see the best scenes from other movies was a real gift.
+And I know the reusing of footage from other movies was purely a business decision, but in the days before VHS, any chance to see the best scenes from other movies was a real gift.
 At least it was to me.
 There wasn’t anywhere to watch this stuff.
-Once it was out of the theater you never knew if you’d ever see any of it again.
+It was like having a super cut of Godzilla’s greatest hits.
+Once you walked out of the theater or stumbled onto a film on TV, you never knew if you’d ever see it again.

-Watching this for the first time as a kid back then, the relatable story spoke to me and that’s a real win for Honda.
+Watching this for the first time as a kid back then, I also clicked with the relatable story.
+That’s another win for Honda.
 Here we have a two-parent, working household unable to be there for their kid after school.
-This latchkey situation leads to him being out playing where he shouldn’t be, ultimately getting him kidnapped.
+This latchkey situation leads to him being out playing where he shouldn’t be, ultimately leading to his kidnapping.

 As a kid growing up in Texas in the late ’70s and early ’80s, this was a valid fear and a frighteningly common occurrence.
 I was one of the lucky ones who had a parent at home after school.
 Many of my friends did not, and the fear of child abduction was very real in my neighborhood.

-The older I get, the more I realize that every Godzilla film has its own special charms and even those with the worst reputation can be a great time.
-Enjoying Godzilla has always taken a bit of the viewer’s imagination to work.
+I think enjoying Godzilla has always taken a bit of the viewer’s imagination to work.
 Isn’t that part of the appeal?
 How much you enjoy a Godzilla film is entirely up to you.

 Which reminds me!
-I almost forgot to mention the incredibly harsh opening song “Monster March.”
+I almost forgot to mention the incrediblopening song “Monster March.”
 Boy howdy, that’s a song.
 The first time you hear it you might run screaming from the room, toppling chairs and tables.

 Like everything attached to this movie though, I’ve softened to this song and it’s even become a running joke around our house.
 I love to pop it on for a laugh.
 There’s an energy to it that puts a smile on my face.
 What’s wrong with me?